Why Does Computer Keep Shutting Down Itself?

 Solution 4 – Launch Game as an Administrator

-One way to deal with system crashes when gaming is to run the game as an administrator.
-Right-click on the game icon, and simply select “Run as administrator”, then click “Yes” on the confirmatory prompt that pops up.
+If your PC reboots while gaming, you can also try running the game as an administrator.
+To do this, right-click on the game icon, and simply select “Run as administrator”, then click “Yes” on the confirmatory prompt that pops up.

-If this prevents the game from crashing the computer, enable it permanently by right-clicking the game icon, selecting “Properties” and go to the Compatibility tab > mark the box for “Run this program as an administrator”, and apply the settings.
+If this prevents the game from crashing the computer, enable it permanently by right-clicking the game icon, selecting “Properties > Compatibility tab > mark the box for “Run this program as an administrator”, and applying the settings.

 Solution 5 – Compatibility Issues